googlecodelabs/photos-sharing/README.md

 ## Getting started

-Check out the `master` branch of this repository and follow the steps on http://codelabs.developers.google.com to get started.
+Check out the `main` branch of this repository and follow the steps on http://codelabs.developers.google.com to get started.

 ## License